 C-703-3: Breast Implant Removal

-Sponsorship of breast implant removal requires review by the LMC, consultation with the VR Manager, and approval from the State Medical Director.
+Sponsorship of breast implant removal requires review by the LMC, consultation with the VR Manager, and consultation with the State Medical Director.

 C-703-4: Breast Reduction Surgery

 To be approved, macromastia must be determined to be a substantial impediment to employment.
 Before surgery can be considered, there must be documentation that less-invasive therapeutic measures were tried first, including proper brassiere support, prescription medication, and/or physical therapy.
 Symptoms must be shown to have persisted despite reasonable therapeutic efforts.
 Reduction mammoplasty for macromastia may be purchased for a customer meeting the following criteria: